benbrown/node-crudapi/readme.md

 ## Hooks

-presave(callback): called before an item is saved. callback must receive true or an error. handy for validation.
+presave(callback): called before an item is saved. callback must receive true to continue, or an error. handy for validation.

-preremove(callback): called before an item is removed. handy for cleanup. callback must receive true or an error.
+preremove(callback): called before an item is removed. handy for cleanup. callback must receive true to continue, or an error.

-postload: called after an item is loaded. callback must receive true or an error..
+postload(callback): called after an item is loaded. can modify the this variable. callback must receive true to continue, or an error.

 prequery: called before a query is executed. accepts a Mongoose query object, and expects a modified query object as a return value.